These delicious no-bake vegan truffles are made with 5 easy ingredients and make a perfect healthy snack or dessert.

-I love these gorgeous vegan truffles!
-Not only are they super easy and taste delicious but I reckon they’re pretty healthy too!
+I love these gorgeous vegan truffles.
+Not only are they super easy and taste delicious but I reckon they’re pretty healthy too.

-It’s a dessert, or it’s an afternoon snack!
-Or heck, go ahead and have a couple for breakfast if you like!
+It’s a dessert, or it’s an afternoon snack.
+Or heck, go ahead and have a couple for breakfast if you like.

-They’re like little power balls of awesomeness!
+They’re like little power balls of awesomeness.

 This is a super-simple 5-ingredient recipe that you whip up in your food processor.
 There’s no baking involved.
 So it really couldn’t be easier.

 You might think rolling the balls in cocoa/cacao powder wouldn’t taste very nice because it’s unsweetened (and pretty bitter) but it actually works out great, because the truffle itself is wonderfully sweet, so the cocoa powder on the outside actually works great in spite of it being bitter tasting on its own.
-Basically though you won’t lick the chocolate off the outside first, it’s a case of bite straight in or nothing!

 - Vegan Carrot Cake Balls

-- Chocolate Chia Pudding
+- Vegan Chocolate Truffles